Automating Clinical Billing in Healthcare

 This flow depicts how an automated invoice behaves when triggered by real-time care events during a patient's visit.

-Manually creating an invoice if a clinical is not triggered
+Manually creating an invoice if a care event is not triggered

 In the event a real-time care event is not triggered, the billing officer has the option of manually creating an invoice and populate it based on the care received by the patient at the facility.